Mary Rose (play): Productions

 Mary Rose opened in New York on Broadway at the Empire Theatre, running from 22 December 1920 to April 1921.
-Direction was by Ben Iden Payne with Ruth Chatterton as Mary Rose.
+The Charles Frohman production was directed by Ben Iden Payne, with Ruth Chatterton as Mary Rose.

 A revival ran on Broadway at the ANTA Playhouse, running from 4 March 1951 to 16 March 1951.
 The play was directed by John Stix, produced by Helen Hayes, with Mary Rose played by Bethel Leslie.

+The play was produced by the Lyceum Theatre Company in Edinburgh in 1988, under the direction of Hugh Hodgart.

 The play was revived off-Broadway by the Vineyard Theater in 2007.
 The play was produced in a London revival in 2012 at Riverside Studios.
+A further production appeared in the 2017 summer season at Pitlochry Festival Theatre.

 Music

 Norman O'Neill's original music for the 1920 production gained widespread acclaim.
-At the end of the first night Barrie greeted the composer with "Well, O'Neill, I think we have made a success", and later wrote him a letter that "it was a lucky day for me when you had that inspiration."
+At the end of the first night, Barrie greeted the composer with "Well, O'Neill, I think we have made a success", and later wrote him a letter that "it was a lucky day for me when you had that inspiration."
 Barrie also described the effect of the music in the stage directions of the published text, effectively incorporating the music into the play.
 Fay Compton wrote of "that beautiful, haunting music which in turn inspired us; the tremendous debt of gratitude I owed to that music I can never hope to repay."
 Ernest Irving compared a performance of Mary Rose without O'Neill's music to "a dance by a fairy with a wooden leg."

 Reception

 In 1921, the play was included in Best Plays of 1920–1921.

 The New York Times reviewer called the 2007 revival of the play an "elegantly plotted ghost story".
-He noted, "The play is in many ways a more mature and mournful reworking of themes Barrie explored in the tale of the boy Peter Pan who refused to grow up.
+He noted: "The play is in many ways a more mature and mournful reworking of themes Barrie explored in the tale of the boy Peter Pan who refused to grow up.
 Time is seen as a quiet despoiler of happiness and innocence, and the lure of another world unblemished by its passing has an irresistible seduction."

 Of its London revival in 2012, a reviewer wrote that the play "...reveals a somewhat uncomfortable preoccupation with childhood innocence extending some of the themes of [Peter] Pan; the child who cannot grow up, and meditation on death and loss."